 It is rumored that the UEE had to strong arm several companies into handing over valuable blueprints and tech schematics to the Banu to make the deal happen, but in the end, many economists believe the 2712 opening of trade relations with Gliese prolonged the life of the Messer regime for another eighty years.
 A vibrant trading center with an abundant variety of resources, Gliese was a boon to the Empire's industry, as Humanity embraced the brisk trade of its valuable raw materials and manufactured goods.
 Of course, beyond its economic appeal, Gliese also contains one additional feature that some claim is its biggest draw of all — a mysteriously deserted terraformed world.

-Gliese is a Main Sequence Dwarf-A star.
+Gliese is a A-type main sequence star.